SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 ---
 title:   Capacitors Lab Export
 context: 20phys250
-author:  Exr0n
+author:  Albert Huang
 source:  2020PHYS201/KBe20phys250retCapacitorsLab.md
 ---

 #ret

-$\title{Capacitor Charging Labs}$

-# Introduction
+# Purpose

-The purpose of this lab is to verify the relation between capacitance, resistance, voltage, and charge time of a simple capacitor circuit.
+To verify the relation between capacitance, resistance, voltage, and charge time of a simple capacitor circuit.
 The equation that will be verified is
 $$
 V_{cap} = V_{bat}\left(1-e^{-\frac{t}{\tau}}\right)
 $$